VertaAI/modeldb/client/verta/tests/README.md

+## A note on running tests against our OSS images

+Our test suite is intended to cover the full breadth of our platform's functionality as experienced through the client.
+As a result, several of the integration tests **may fail with missing endpoints / `404`s** when run against our open-source images as we work on new functionality.

+A subset of tests can be run solely on open-source functionality (detailed in **Running Tests**), but certain features may not be testable at all on our open-source platform.

 ## Installation
 To install the packages needed for running tests, refer to the **Developer Installation** instructions in [the contribution guide](../../CONTRIBUTING.md).